GMT-458-Web-GIS/personal-web-page-kaanklcrsln/README.md

 > A modern, fast, and scalable personal portfolio built with Next.js.
 >
-> **AI Assistant Note:** This project utilized GitHub Copilot (Claude Sonnet 4.5 Preview) for development assistance and code generation.
+> **Assistant Note:** This project utilized GitHub Copilot (Claude Sonnet 4.5 Preview) for development assistance and code generation.
 > If you use this project’s design or code, please provide proper attribution — it is required.

 ## Overview